DataDog/documentation/content/en/database_monitoring/setup_oracle/autonomous_database.md

 Data security considerations
 : See [Sensitive information][2] for information about what data the Agent collects from your databases and how to ensure it is secure.

-### Create the user
+## 1. Create the user

-If you installed the legacy Oracle integration, skip this step because the user already exists.
-You must, however, execute the subsequent steps.
+If you already have the legacy Oracle integration installed, the user already exists, and you can skip this step.

 Create a read-only login to connect to your server and grant the required permissions: